Amir Hussain: Muslims and the Making of America

-Many Americans today are living with assumptions about Muslims and Islam shaped by the horror of 9/11.
-They fervently believe that Islam is a religion of hate and that its followers are in and coming to America to sow terror and death.
+Many Americans today live with assumptions about Muslims and Islam shaped by the horror of 9/11.
+They fervently believe Islam is a religion of hate and that its followers come to America to sow terror and death.
 One understands their reasoning.
 The terrorists who committed these unconscionable acts used Islam to justify their actions – as religious fanatics from every faith and tribe always do.
-Their actions are, in fact, utterly antithetical to the faith they claim.
+Their actions are in fact utterly antithetical to the faith they claim.

-It was the late Dr. Maher Hathout, renowned Muslim scholar, who said so clearly: “This (Terrorism) is not religion.
+It was the late Dr. Maher Hathout, renowned Muslim scholar, who said it clearly.
+“This (terrorism) is not religion.
 These men are murderers.”
 The Guibord Center’s Islam 101.

-Somewhere under the trauma and destruction of the fallen towers, lies a different Islam, the real Islam, a religion of profound humility and love of God that affirms mercy, compassion and justice between people and in community.
-In conversation with the Rev. Dr. Guibord and in his new book, Dr. Amir Hussain shows us in ways surprising and profound that Muslims, their contributions and values, have always been a part of the fabric of America, making it better, stronger, kinder and more tolerant.
+Somewhere under the trauma and destruction of the fallen towers lies a different Islam, the real Islam.
+A religion of profound humility and love of God that affirms mercy, compassion and justice between people and in community.
+In conversation with the Rev. Dr. Guibord and in his new book, Dr. Hussain shows us in ways surprising and profound that Muslims, their contributions and values have always been a part of the fabric of America, making it better, stronger, kinder and more tolerant.
 Muslims are part of the very weave of this country and have been so from before our birth as a nation.

 It was, he points out, a Muslim explorer who helped to map the Southwest long before our country was a country.
 Many African slaves were Muslims and, along with countless others, built this nation with their labor and their lives.
 They imbued it with their values and their culture: men and women forever left their touch on our souls with rhythms and spiritual values different from the materialism that surrounded them.
 These rhythms and values of spirituality and kindness, generosity and deep love of God slipped into the very pulse of our music and helped to create its “American” character.